wavefrontHQ/docs/pages/doc/proxies_configuring.md

 The Wavefront proxy supports two log files: proxy log and blocked point log.

 To keep the log file sizes reasonable and avoid filling up the disk with logs, both log files are automatically rotated and purged periodically.
-You configure the log file locations and rotation rules in `<wavefront_config_path>/log4j2.xml`.
+Configure the log file locations and rotation rules in `<wavefront_config_path>/log4j2.xml`.
 For details on log4j2 configuration, see [Log4j Configuration](https://logging.apache.org/log4j/2.x/manual/configuration.html).

-If you're using proxies in containers, you can mount the file, as discussed below.
+If you're using proxies in containers, you can mount the log files, as discussed below.

 ### Proxy Log